|Course Length:||3 Years Full-Time|

 |Location:||Edge Hill University|

-- Human Geography at Edge Hill University ranked top in the UK for personal development and top in the North West for academic support, learning resources, overall satisfaction, and teaching in the National Student Survey 2015;
+- Human Geography at Edge Hill University ranked top in England for personal development and in the top two in the UK for organisation & management in the National Student Survey 2016;

 - Develop an in-depth understanding of a range of themes such as urbanism, heritage tourism, environmental planning, global sustainability, culture change and historical geographies;